NICER Magnetar Burst Catalog: Results and Discussion

+The results of the power-law spectral fits are shown in Figure~\ref{fig:Gm}, which display the distributions of photon index ($\Gamma$) and corresponding flux ($F_{\rm{PL}}$).
+A normal distribution fit to SGR~1935+2154 group yields a mean $\Gamma$ of 0.45 and a standard deviation of 0.44.
+The photon index is slightly softer than that of \textit{Fermi}/GBM bursts \citep[$\sim$0;][]{2015ApJS..218...11C}.
+The difference likely reflects \textit{NICER}’s higher sensitivity to fainter bursts, which tend to exhibit softer spectra \citep{2001ApJ...558..228G,2013ApJ...778..105L}, corresponding to larger photon index (see also Section~\ref{sec:correlation}).
+As a result, the inclusion of additional dim bursts shifts the overall $\Gamma$ distribution toward higher values.

-The results of the blackbody fits are shown in Figure \ref{fig:kT}, which presents the distributions of blackbody temperature ($kT$) and flux ($F_{\rm{BB}}$).
+The results of the blackbody fits are shown in Figure~\ref{fig:kT}, which presents the distributions of blackbody temperature ($kT$) and flux ($F_{\rm{BB}}$).
 Fitting the $kT$ distribution of SGR~1935+2154 group with a log-normal function yields a peak at 1.56\,keV and a 16--84\% quantile range of 1.17--2.08\,keV.
 This characteristic temperature is slightly lower than that obtained from \textit{Swift}/XRT bursts of 1E~1547.0$-$5408 \citep[$\sim$2.5\,keV;][]{2013ApJ...778..105L} and considerably lower than that of \textit{Fermi}/GBM bursts \citep[$\sim$4.5\,keV;][]{2015ApJS..218...11C}.
-The difference likely reflects \textit{NICER}’s higher sensitivity to fainter bursts, which tend to exhibit softer spectra \citep{2001ApJ...558..228G,2013ApJ...778..105L}, corresponding to lower blackbody temperatures (see also Section \ref{sec:correlation}).
-As a result, the inclusion of additional dim bursts shifts the overall $kT$ distribution toward lower values.
+Similar selection effects likely explain the lower characteristic temperature compared to \textit{Swift}/XRT and \textit{Fermi}/GBM results.
+Because \textit{NICER} is more sensitive to faint, softer bursts, the inclusion of these events shifts the overall $kT$ distribution toward lower values.
 The higher temperatures inferred from \textit{Fermi}/GBM may also arise because those fits correspond to the lower-temperature component of a two-blackbody model in the 8–200\,keV range, where the cooler component is poorly constrained and thus biased upward.
 Alternatively, the broadband spectra may be better represented by three blackbody components rather than two.
 In any case, the burst temperatures are significantly higher than the typical magnetar temperature in quiescence of $\sim$0.45\,keV \citep{2023MNRAS.526.1287C}, and even during the onset of outburst of $\sim$1.2\,keV \citep[e.g.][]{2020ApJ...902....1H,2021ApJ...920L...4E}.
 The fluxes are generally distributed between $10^{-10}$ and $3 \times 10^{-7}$\,erg\,s$^{-1}$\,cm$^{-2}$, with the two $\mu$s-scale bursts showing much higher fluxes of $\sim10^{-5}$\,erg\,s$^{-1}$\,cm$^{-2}$.